iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Minimizer of Quadratic Sum, Weighted Average.md

 ### **Intro**

-We seek to solve the follwoing problems:
+We seek to solve the following problems:

 $$
 \begin{aligned}